Finding a job in Israel in English: A general overview of employment & the job market in Israel.

 Raanana, a satellite town of Tel Aviv is also close to Herzliyah where there many work opportunities in a variety of fields for English speakers.

 In the Negev region the Be’er Sheva Hi-Tech Park (Ramat Hovav) and the Omer Industrial Park, near Carmit provide around 600 jobs.
 There are many entrepreneurial opportunities in the area as well.

-There are many job opportunities for English speakers at Israel's various academic institutions of higher learning, these are just a few:
+There are many job opportunities for English speakers at Israel’s various academic institutions of higher learning, these are just a few:

 In the Field of Medicine